panda3d/panda3d-docs/programming/models-and-actors/multi-part-actors.rst

    myactor.attach("head", "torso", "joint-head")
    myactor.attach("torso", "legs", "joint-hips")

-The attach() call names two parts, and reparents the part named by the first parameter onto the part named by the second parameter, at the node named by the third parameter, which should be an exposed joint (that is, a joint in the part named by the second parameter).
-You must have already exposed the joint before this call, either with the egg-optchar command line tool, or by calling actor.exposeJoint() at runtime.
+The :py:meth:`~direct.actor.Actor.Actor.attach()` call names two parts, and reparents the part named by the first parameter onto the part named by the second parameter, at the node named by the third parameter, which should be an exposed joint (that is, a joint in the part named by the second parameter).
+You must have already exposed the joint before this call, either with the egg- optchar command line tool, or by calling :py:meth:`actor.exposeJoint() <direct.actor.Actor.Actor.exposeJoint>` at runtime.

-After calling attach(), the stacked part will inherit the animation from the attachment joint, by virtue of the scene graph relationship.
+After calling :py:meth:`~direct.actor.Actor.Actor.attach()`, the stacked part will inherit the animation from the attachment joint, by virtue of the scene graph relationship.

 Animation
 ---------